tinybirdco/use-case-examples/change_sorting_key_to_s3_data_source/README.md

-# Change a Data Source Sorting Key
+# Change an S3 Data Source Sorting Key

 Altering a sorting key is a complex operation involving multiple steps and requires data migration.